geocolumbus/worthington-weather/README.md

 1. Go to http://forecast.weather.gov/
 1. Type in your zip code
 1. Look along the right and scroll down for the "xml" button and press it.
 1. You'll get back a "dwml" file.
-Copy the URL and paste it into the Main file.
+Copy the URL and paste it into src/main/java/com/tallgeorge/dwml/Main.java.
 1. mvn clean package (I run Java 8).
 1. get the jar file from the target folder.
 See usage above.